simonmichael/hledger/doc/MANUAL.md

 names, use `-w` to increase the width to 120 characters, or `-wN` to set any desired width (at least 50 recommended).
 Note, currently -w/--width can not have a space between flag and value ([#149](https://github.com/simonmichael/hledger/issues/149)).

+With a [reporting interval](#reporting-interval) register shows aggregated summary postings, within each interval:

+    $ hledger register --monthly rent
+    $ hledger register --monthly -E food --depth 4

+One summary posting will be shown for each account in each interval.
+Summary postings with a zero amount are not shown; use the `--empty`/`-E` flag to show them.

+If necessary, use the `--depth` option to summarise the accounts.
+It's often most useful to see just one line per interval.

+When using report intervals, the report's normal start/end dates are "enlarged" to contain a whole number of intervals, so that the first and last intervals will be "full" and comparable to the others.

 #### balance